YanSanayiGoku/vo_vela/README.md

 This will set up the environment and run all analyses.
 Total time: ~2 minutes.

 **Main finding in one sentence:** The nuclear symmetry energy slope L₀ = 60.5 ± 6.7 MeV, measured for the first time from vortex oscillations in pulsar glitches and independently validated across two pulsars with different rotation rates.

-**Congratulations on reaching the end of this README!** You now know more about vortex oscillation spectroscopy than 99.9% of humanity.